-An allergy is the body’s way of reacting to certain substances or foods.
+An allergy is how the body reacts to certain substances or foods.
 It affects one in every four people in the EU and can hit people at any time of their lives.

 Allergy symptoms range from mild to severe reactions depending on the person experiencing it.
-There are some substances generally known to cause allergies in large groups of people, including pollen, grass, dust, and specific foods.
+Some substances generally cause allergies in large groups of people, including pollen, grass, dust, and specific foods.

 Children often suffer from allergies more than adults do.
 But once you get an allergy in childhood, that’s likely to stick with you for the rest of your life.
-Some allergies may disappear as a child gets older, but some adults with previous allergic histories may develop allergies to new substances later in life.
+Some allergies may disappear as a child gets older.
+Still, some adults with previous allergic histories may develop allergies to new substances later in life.

 Avoidance of allergic reactions is typically grounded on proper communication between the allergy sufferer and the people around him.
-You must inform people of your allergy to avoid exposure to the allergen as much as possible.
+It would be best to inform people of your allergy to avoid exposure to the allergen as much as possible.

 Allergies often have mild symptoms and are easily treatable.
-However, there are lots of exemptions to this, as allergic reactions can also become full-blown severe and could cause life-threatening situations if not promptly attended to.
+However, there are many exemptions, as allergic reactions can also become severe and cause life-threatening situations if not promptly attended to.

-When a person comes into contact with an allergen, the immune system activates and produces antibodies to target the substance, it deems as harmful.
-This reaction can cause varying degrees of inflammation on the skin, airways, sinuses, and digestive system.
-Such inflammation presents as irritation and minor rashes to some people, although others may also get full-fledged anaphylaxis which is a medical emergency.
+When someone comes into contact with an allergen, the immune system produces antibodies to target the substance it deems harmful.
+This reaction can cause varying degrees of inflammation in the skin, airways, sinuses, and digestive system.
+Such inflammation presents as irritation and minor rashes in some people.
+However, others may also get full-fledged anaphylaxis, a medical emergency.

-According to the NHS, the following substances are the most common and prevalent allergens in the UK:
+The following substances are the most prevalent allergens in the EU:

 Research still cannot pinpoint why allergies happen to people.
-However, medical evidence points out to people having family histories of asthma, eczema, and allergies as those who are more prone to becoming allergic to something.
+However, medical evidence points out that people with family histories of asthma, eczema, and allergies are more prone to becoming allergic to something.

 The number of reported allergy cases keeps on increasing every year.
-Why this happens is also not that clear, but many believe in the so-called “Hygiene Hypothesis” theory.
-Its premise is that people nowadays are more predisposed to developing inappropriate immune responses to harmless substances simply because we are living in a cleaner environment and have the tools to become extremely clean at our disposal.
+Why this happens is also unclear, but many believe in the “Hygiene Hypothesis” theory.
+Its premise is that people nowadays are more predisposed to developing inappropriate immune responses to harmless substances simply because we live in a cleaner environment and have the tools to become extremely clean.

 We’ve been protecting ourselves from infections by being extremely clean.
-This results in a reduced exposure in both harmful and harmless substances.
+This results in reduced exposure to both harmful and harmless substances.
 This can send the immune system into overdrive.
-Now, when the body encounters a harmless substance, the immune system immediately reacts inappropriately, paving the way for an allergy.
+When the body encounters a harmless substance, the immune system reacts inappropriately, paving the way for an allergy.

-Here is a list of the most common allergic reactions prevalent in the UK today.
+Here is a list of the most common allergic reactions in the EU today.

 Allergy symptoms greatly vary depending on the general triggering factor that caused it: